-The Content Security Policy used in ICEDirect, described in the Security Section, is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (\underline{XSS}) and data injection attacks.
+The Content Security Policy used in ICEDirect, described in the Security Section, is an added layer of security that helps to detect and mitigate certain types of attacks, including Cross Site Scripting (XSS) and data injection attacks.
 These attacks are used for everything from data theft to site defacement to distribution of malware.
 The specific policy delivered by the Server to the browser with each returned request is shown here.

-Content-Security-Policy: default-src 'none'; script-src 'self' 'nonce-@WEB_RANDOM@'; img-src 'self'; style-src 'self'; base-uri 'self'; form-action 'self'; frame-ancestors 'self'; frame-src 'self'; child-src 'self'; object-src: 'self'
+Content-Security-Policy: default-src 'none'; script-src 'self' 'nonce-@WEB\RANDOM@'; img-src 'self'; style-src 'self'; base-uri 'self'; form-action 'self'; frame-ancestors 'self'; frame-src 'self'; object-src: 'self'